20 Fascinating New York Small Business Statistics

 • Minority and women-owned businesses that have difficulty accessing regular markets can be assisted by the Small Business Revolving Loan Fund.

-• The accommodation and food services sector is the highest employing sector with 236,142 employees, 14.28% of total employment.
+• The accommodation and food services sector is the highest employing sector with 364,000 employees as of November 2024, representing approximately 7.5% of New York's employment.

 • The major challenge of running a business in New York state is having to contend with high taxes and complex state regulations.